 For dessert, we shared a massive portion of rich blackberry cobbler.

 I'd seen it offered at barbecue places over the years, but these are perhaps the one type of restaurant where I rarely have room for dessert!

 Kel sold me on cobbler during our road trip.
 I'll have to eat a little less brisket in the future.

 Marfa is a small town, and restaurant options are limited, especially early in the week when fewer tourists are around.

 Thankfully, we could get lunch at The Water Stop on our last day before driving to Terlingua and Big Bend National Park.

-I went wild, ordering the green chile cheeseburger with sharp cheddar, roasted Anaheim peppers, and mayo.
+I ordered the green chile cheeseburger with sharp cheddar, roasted Anaheim peppers, and mayo.
 The side of jalapeño mac and cheese was a given.